-LOOKING THROUGH newspaper archives, discovered this image of a painting by Susan, titled ‘Wetherlam from Little Langdale‘.
+LOOKING THROUGH newspaper archives, discovered this image of a painting by Isabel, titled ‘Wetherlam from Little Langdale‘.
 Not the best quality, but good enough to get a fair idea of this otherwise untraced work.

 Image: The Guardian, 21 Mar 1925.

 The place from where the scene was painted is unclear, possibly somewhere on the east side of Little Langdale village (NY318032).
 Wetherlam (2503ft/763m) is the prominant peak on the left of the picture, with Great Carrs (2575ft/785m) to the right.
 The higher peak of Swirl How (2633ft/802m) is hidden behind Wetherlam.
-Susan has slightly exagerrated the vertical elevation or ‘pointiness’ of the hills.
+Isabel has slightly exagerrated the vertical elevation or ‘pointiness’ of the hills.